hackerunion/root/README.md

 Hello from the server!

+Reminder: ROOT env variable must not have a trailing "/"

 conforms to http://www.pathname.com/fhs/pub/fhs-2.3.html

 better to use unix concept of user/pw so that we can offload rights/perissions/ownership/setuid messiness